colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 Add metrics on performance and discuss improvements in general.

 ## My Review of C++
 Fast.
 Really slow to debug.
 This was my first time writing C++ so if there are any glaring errors or easy optimizations that I missed, let me know.
-Currently encountering excruciating issues with detecting the Eigen folder on my PC and is SIGNIFICANTLY pushing back development.